GS1 Standards help solve for regulatory requirements and product safety

 To learn more about industry-specific initiatives where GS1 US is working in collaboration with industry and government/public sector agencies, read on:

 Cross-industry efforts where GS1 US is an active participant in the discussions around regulatory and product safety include:

 GS1 US is working closely with various government agencies to facilitate cross-border trade using GS1 Standards.
 For more information, read: From Port to Port: Moving Products Across Borders with Greater Visibility and Efficiency.
-The document explains how GS1 US worked side-by-side with members of the US International Trade Data System (ITDS) Product Information Committee to explore how the use of global e-commerce standards can improve product visibility across borders, improve consumer security, and deliver significant cost savings to industry, government, national regulators, and customers alike.
+The document explains how GS1 US worked side-by-side with members of the International Trade Data System (ITDS) Product Information Committee (PIC) to explore how the use of global e-commerce standards can improve product visibility across borders, improve consumer security, and deliver significant cost savings to industry, government, national regulators, and customers alike.